What will I learn?

 • Preparing to work in the land-based industries

-• Identify plants and trees
+• Identify plants, trees and habitat

 • Assist with the transport of maintenance of tools and equipment